There are various different genera of fish called Batfish, - marine, brakish and freshwater species. Those on

 (cf. 50cm for the Orbicular and 45cm for the Pinnate/Dusky - which isn't always dusky).

-Above are not the very different juvenile batfishes but subadults/immatures beginning to lose their long fins
+Above are not the very different juvenile batfishes but subadults/immatures beginning to lose their juvenile

 Subadult.